brainboxdotcc/DPP/docpages/example_programs/the_basics/private-messaging.md

 \include{cpp} private_messaging.cpp

-That's it!
-Now, you should have something like this:
+That's it! now, you should have something like this:

 \image html privatemessageexample.png
 \image html privatemessageexample2.png